-Competitor analysis is a crucial component of a successful SEO campaign, but carrying out an effective competitor analysis can be challenging.
+Competitor analysis is a crucial component of any successful B2C and B2B SEO campaign, but carrying out an effective competitor analysis can be challenging.
 Having a clear understanding of who you’re going up against in organic search results is extremely important and it’s the first thing you need to do when conducting an SEO competitor analysis.

 Let’s review how you should go about identifying your competitors.